Google My Business Agency Dashboard: Delight or Disaster for SEOs?

 Look out for these updates later this year!

 We’d love to hear your thoughts

 Have you dove into the Google My Business Agency Dashboard yet?
 What’s your take on it?
-Have you found it easy to implement and communicate about with your clients?
+Have you found it easy to implement and communicate to clients?
 Have you encountered challenges?
 We’d love to hear about your experiences so let us know in the comments below.